- The KP Difference

 Limit FSA contributions.

-Starting in 2015, make sure you’re limiting annual employee paycheck contributions to flexible spending accounts (FSAs) to $2,550.
+Make sure you’re limiting annual employee paycheck contributions to flexible spending accounts (FSAs) to $2,600 for 2017.

 Provide written notice about marketplaces.